runrig-coop/the-runrig-plan/get-involved.md

   distinct methodology, akin the [Agile Manifesto] or the [Toyota Production System], but in conscious opposition to the capitalistic assumptions underpinning those philosophies.

+If any of that sounds interesting or you have other suggestions, feel free to open a new thread in the GitHub [discussions] board.

 With each Runrig project, we intend to provide users with carefully designed tools that can help bridge existing software platforms to meet their specific